offsoc/onionplan/docs/proposals/usability/README.md

 ## Towards prioritization criteria

-Having valid proposals is just part of the plan: prioritizing which ones should be implemented first is the next step in roadmapping.
+Having valid proposals is just part of the plan: prioritizing which ones should be considered first is the next step in roadmapping.
 Here we give some suggestions:

 0. Rule out experimental or disruptive technology.
 1. What can be implement by Tor developers?